-Prince Gallitzin state park offers approximately 16 miles of beautiful equestrian trails up on the Allegheny plateau around Glendale Lake.
+Prince Gallitzin state park offers approximately 16 miles of beautiful horse riding trails around Glendale Lake up on the Allegheny plateau.
+Adjacent State Game Lands also offer trails.
 Hopefully this up-to-date guide written specifically for horse riding will give you accurate and thorough information you need to know for horseback riding there!
 Since quite a bit of information floating around is sadly outdated, we hope this helps.

 People are always asking about Glendale Stables.
 There is no horseback riding concession at the park where you can rent horses; it closed years ago.

-The park trail guide is pretty good, better than average, and the brochure contains descriptions and distances for all the horse trails.
-You can view it from the webpage:
+The park’s own trail guide is pretty good, better than average, and the brochure contains descriptions and distances for all the horse trails.
+You can view it from the park webpage:

 Better yet, pick up a physical brochure at park headquarters on the south side of the lake (or stations at most parking areas) and disconnect from your phone for a little while.